 “Counting cards isn’t exactly illegal… It’s just frowned upon” – Alan Garner

-The quintessential “what happens in Vegas stays in Vegas” casino movie.
+The Hangover is a quintessential “what happens in Vegas stays in Vegas” casino movie.

 Phil (Bradley Cooper), Stu and Alan head to Vegas to celebrate their friend Doug’s bachelor party in style.